SamagraX-Stencil/stencil-web/CONTRIBUTION.md

 The Stencil-UI code is open-source.
 We are committed to a transparent development process and highly appreciate any contributions.
 Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as a part of the Samagra community.

-- Bug Report: If you see an error message or encounter an issue while using Amplication, please create a [bug report]( https://github.com/SamagraX-Stencil/stencil-web/issues/new).
+- Bug Report: If you see an error message or encounter an issue while using Stencil-UI, please create a [bug report]( https://github.com/SamagraX-Stencil/stencil-web/issues/new).

 - Feature Request: If you have an idea or if there is a capability that is missing and would make development easier and more robust, please submit a [feature request]( https://github.com/SamagraX-Stencil/stencil-web/issues/new).